 Radical Paper (2024, The Legacy Press)

 Radical Paper: Art and Invention with Colored Pulp is a landmark book that serves as both an overdue history and an up-close look at the range, versatility, and brilliance of art created with colored paper pulp — an artistic movement that has operated largely outside the mainstream art world.
 Co-authored by artists and master papermakers Lynn Sures and Michelle Samour, Radical Paper is available for purchase through The Legacy Press’s distributor, Oak Knoll Books.
-In May 2025, it was announced that Radical Paper won the 2025 Eric Hoffer Book Award in the Art category and was shortlisted for the Grand Prize.
+In May 2025, it was announced that Radical Paper won the 2025 Eric Hoffer Book Award in the Art category.

 In Radical Paper, the authors discuss the contemporary breakthrough of using colored paper pulp as an integral element in creating art – as opposed to serving only as the surface on which art is created.
 The book chronicles the rapid development of the movement over the last 70 years, and how early practitioners in the mid-20th century first began manipulating colored pulp, freeing it from its two-dimensional function as a substrate.
 Mapping out new directions in using colored paper pulp, progressive papermakers, such as Douglass Morse Howell, Laurence Barker, and Kenneth Tyler, inspired the careers of generations of artists, including Pacita Abad, El Anatsui, Firelei Báez, Leonardo Drew, Torkwase Dyson, Melvin Edwards, Helen Frankenthaler, Trenton Doyle Hancock, Mona Hatoum, David Hockney, Jim Hodges, Eddie Martinez, Wangechi Mutu, Adam Pendleton, Howardena Pindell, Robert Rauschenberg, James Rosenquist, and Alan Shields, who have taken this medium in fresh and unexpected directions.